HangR00/HangR00.github.io/_pages/about.md

 # 🧑‍💼️ Leadership Experience
 - **Huazhong University of Science and Technology**, [**Dian Group**](https://dian.org.cn/)
   - *2024.03-Present*, Project Leader, Wuhan, China
+  - Responsible for the construction of an automatic chemical experiment platform based on dual robot arm manipulation
   - Responsible for project management and team member cultivation